 Choose the Clear Existing Data Table option and choose the field delimiter type.
-The library import function can accept files in a variety of formats, tab delimited, comma separated and Excel worksheet and template formats but must be in the format of the supplied sample files with columns in the correct order.
+The library import function can accept files in a variety of formats: tab delimited, comma separated and Excel worksheet and template formats but must match the arrangement of the supplied sample files with columns in the correct order.